 Step 1: Decide if you are committed to buy a house

-Buying a home of your own, especially your first home is considered as a huge achievement.
+Buying a home of your own, especially your first home is considered a huge achievement.
 Buying your first home or constructing a house on your land is definitely a life milestone, and it’s worth celebrating.
-However, when you choose to buy a home, you are up for a long term financial commitment.
-Buying a house involves a lot of money in terms of down payment, mortgage loan repayment, registration taxes and future expenses like the property tax and maintenance expenses.
+However, when you choose to buy a home, you are up for a long-term financial commitment.
+Buying a house involves a lot of money in terms of down payment, mortgage loan repayment, registration taxes and future expenses like property tax and maintenance expenses.

-Here are a few things to consider that can help decide if you are committed to buy a house:
+Here are a few things to consider that can help decide if you are committed to buying a house:

-- If you have the cash or liquid asset to pay the down payment
+- If you have the cash or liquid assets to pay the down payment

-- If you have a secured job or your have a constant monthly income
+- If you have a secured job or you have a constant monthly income

 - Your monthly expenses are quite less than your monthly income